 Assemble the Pizza:

-- When the crust is out of the oven, spread a thick layer of the squash sauce over the top of it and fling chickpeas all over it.
+- When the crust is out of the oven, spread a thick layer of the pesto sauce over the top of it and fling chickpeas all over it.

 - Put the crust back into the oven for 3-5 more minutes, until everything is warmed through.

-- Pull the warmed pizza out of the oven and top with cilantro, green onions, and olives.
-Drizzle with the tahini sauce.
+- Pull the warmed pizza out of the oven and top with asparagus, green onions, and olives.
+Salt and pepper to taste, and drizzle with the tahini sauce.